ankane/ducklake-ruby/README.md

 ## Encryption

-Note: This feature is unreleased and must be set when creating the catalog
+Note: This feature is experimental and must be set when creating the catalog

 Encrypt Parquet files